 If you identify any of these anti-patterns, there’s a better option for your CloudOps automation workflows than using Jenkins.

 Blink is a no-code/low-code automation platform that’s purpose-built for CloudOps.
 Blink comes loaded with more than 20,000 cloud-native actions and an Automation Library of over 300 automation templates for common CloudOps workflows.

 Blink makes it simple to compose, manage, and secure all your cloud and security operations workflows.
 You benefit from a fully-featured cloud platform, with managed workspaces for all your different teams and projects.
 Blink workspaces come with support for granular RBAC and self-managed Git repositories.
 Bring all your existing scripts and processes, or quickly compose new no-code/low-code automations.

 Blink also redefines how DevOps and SREs serve the other teams within their organization.
 Using Blink, CloudOps teams can provide a self-service portal with on-demand automations to developers, business stakeholders, and executive leadership.
 This proactive service model significantly reduces context-switching associated with ad hoc service requests.
 Furthermore, CloudOps teams can expose on-demand automations via Slack, Teams, or project management platforms to engage stakeholders wherever is most convenient.

 Blink helps DevOps, SecOps, and SREs achieve flow in their everyday work, by making it easy to create automated workflows across the cloud platforms and services they use every day.
 The impact of adopting a low-code/no-code platform like Blink is happier, more productive teams and more reliable, resilient, auditable cloud operations.

 The best part?
 Blink early access is available today.
 Try out the future of no-code/low-code CloudOps for yourself.
-Sign up to create a Blink account.
+Get started with Blink today.